 Because of the controversial Presidential election of 2016, many people missed the fact that several other crucial decisions occurred at the polls too: Most importantly, several states held referendums to decide the fate of the cannabis industry in their areas.
 Modeling the likes of other legal states, such as Washington and Colorado, four states opted to legalize recreational pot, being Maine, Massachusetts, Nevada, and California.

 Other states voted on medical marijuana, with North Dakota, Arkansas, and Florida opting to allow it.
 At the time, Arizona chose not to.
 Now, however, almost like dominos, more and more states are legalizing cannabis, whether for recreational or medical use, even both.
 Already, the economic impact has been enormous, with new laws spawning a flourishing assortment of weed companies.

 A Burgeoning Marijuana Industry

-These companies include cultivators, manufacturers, distributers, consultants, scientists, chefs, and many others.
+These companies include cultivators, manufacturers, distributors, consultants, scientists, chefs, and many others.
 To date, more than half of the United States allows medical weed, with more and more legalizing small quantities for recreational pot too.
 According to the National Institutes of Health, the economic benefits of this decision have long been obvious, prompting other states to join the fray.

-In the both the short- and long-term, legalizing cannabis would prove notably advantageous for local economies, generating obscene amounts of money for both state and federal coffers.
+In both the short- and long-term, legalizing cannabis would prove notably advantageous for local economies, generating obscene amounts of money for both state and federal coffers.
 It could jumpstart prospects for entire communities, securing a horde of opportunities at the local level.
 At the state level, here are just a few ways cannabis can benefit the economy: